 A comparison -a mighty realization, may now strike us.
 In order to come into their mature form, plants need to be rooted into Earth.
 Similarly, in order that they may advance in their evolution all the Hierarchies of Being above us as they work in us, need the greater Self-Consciousness we gradually attain.
-A most humbling thought that we would be worthy for those above us, to be their "earth."
+A most humbling thought that we would be worthy for those above us, to be their "earth!"

 As Spirit, the Universe realizes its own being in us.
-Verse 51 will follow this idea more intimately.
+Verse 51 next week, follows this idea more intimately.

-Unto the human I there speaks, Revealing self with might And setting free its native forces, The joy-in-growth of world existence: Transferring into you my life Out of its deep enchantment I reach my own true aim. ur.by Brigitte Knaack
+Unto the human I there speaks, Revealing self with might

+And setting free its native forces,

+The joy-in-growth of world

+existence:

+Transferring into you my life

+Out of its deep enchantment

+I reach my own true aim.

+11 Transferring into you my life

-There speaks unto the human I, Mightily itself revealing And setting free its very powers, The joy-in-growth of Worldexistence: Into thee my life transferring Out of the spell of its enchantment, I reach my own true aim.
+There speaks unto the human I,

+Mightily itself revealing

+And setting free its very powers,

+The joy-in-growth of Worldexistence:

+Into thee my life transferring

+Out of the spell of its enchantment, I reach my own true aim.

+tr. by Ernst Lehrs